Updated: Jun 16

 I confess that this cocktail takes me back to some wonderful evenings spent in Peru’s “cultural capital” of Trujillo and so it has a nostalgic meaning for me that may go beyond its objective merits… But then again, maybe not.

 Pisco is a South American brandy made in Peru and Chile and bears the distinction of looking nothing like a typical brandy, since it is virtually colorless.
-As far as I can tell, Chileans and Peruvians prefer to take their pisco in a sour, meaning mixed with lemon juice and a sweetener such as simple syrup.
-They are immensely proud of this drink, although the Chileans and Peruvians battle over whose is the best pisco sour (for the record, Chile is the number-one importer of Peruvian pisco).
+As far as I can tell, Chileans and Peruvians prefer to take their pisco in a sour, meaning mixed with lime juice and a sweetener such as simple syrup (I prefer using fresh lemon juice).
+They are immensely proud of this drink, although the Chileans and Peruvians battle over who makes the best pisco (for the record, Chile is the number-one importer of Peruvian pisco).

 Regional quarrels aside, this cocktail makes a wonderful early evening quaff when the weather is warming and you are feeling a bit less like winter comfort food and a bit more like fried calamari or shrimp cocktail.